Leeds 0113 228 5000

 He leads a specialist team of 65 barristers with responsibility for team development, standards and client relations.

-James has practiced exclusively in damages and disease litigation for 25 years and is identified by his peers and the major legal publications as a leading practitioner noted for his client care, negotiation and advocacy skills.
+James has practiced exclusively in damages and disease litigation for over 25 years and is identified by his peers and the major legal publications as a leading practitioner noted for his client care, negotiation and advocacy skills.